-Carers should have completed accurate detailed daily weekly/monthly (Daily for short stay carers) summaries for the children placed with them and been able to produce thorough written report for Children in Care Reviews, or other requirements such as Court reports.
+Carers should have completed accurate detailed weekly/monthly summaries for the children placed with them and been able to produce thorough written report for Children in Care Reviews, or other requirements such as Court reports.

 To compliment the Annual Review that the SSW completes about the Foster Carer, the Carers themselves should complete a self - assessment to further evidence their skills and abilities, and commitment to their own development.